leidix/rust-book/README.md

 This repository also includes the `rustlings` exercises.
 You can work on them directly from this workspace without needing to install `rustlings` separately.

 To start the exercises, run the following convenient command from the root of your project:

 ```bash
 cargo rustlings
 ```

-This command is a Cargo alias defined in `.cargo/config.toml` that will build and run the `rustlings` program.
+This command is a Cargo alias defined in `.cargo/config.toml` that will build and run the `rustlings` program in `watch` mode, providing an interactive experience.

 Your progress on the exercises will be saved in the `src/rustlings/exercises` directory.
 By committing these changes to your repository, you ensure that anyone who clones it will have your exact progress.

 ## Directory Structure

 * `src/projects`: Contains your personal Rust projects.
 * `src/rustlings`: Contains the complete `rustlings` project, including the exercises and the runner program.
 * `Cargo.toml`: The top-level manifest file that defines the Cargo workspace.